MaxAnderson95/Cmdlets_In_Your_Inbox/README.md

 2. Open the "Generate Random List of Commands.ps1" script file in a text editor or the ISE.
 3. Start adding the list of Modules you'd like to pull commands from on line 3 and down inside the "Modules" array.
 4. Once complete, save and run the script.
 It will generate a txt file named "Commands_Random" in the same directory as the script file based on the modules specified.
-5. Optionally, you can specify -Offline when running the script via a powershell or CMD prompt.
-This will also download the help files for the selected modules into a file in the same directory named "Offline_Help_Files".
+5. Optionally, you can specify "-Offline" when running the script via a powershell or CMD prompt.
+This will also download the help files for the selected modules into a folder in the same directory named "Offline_Help_Files".
 The "Cmdlet a day.ps1" script will look for this folder and if it exists, will use it to pull the help files.

 ### Configure the Primary Script
 1. Open "Cmdlet a day.ps1" in a text editor or the ISE.